Schneefl0cke/DCS-Force-Manager/README.md

 To analyze a mission (either a single mission or a campaign), you need to get the corresponding tacview and export the flight log.
 The Force Manager can only read a TacView flight log!

 The UI only displays a brief overview of the statistic, to get a much nicer view you need to export it!
+The export will generate an excel file that will contain the data and will be easier to read, edit and work on.

 # Features:
 - Generate statistics about a single mission